 By following just a few simple tips you can plant, care for, and grow your own cilantro plants at home.
 Read on to find out more!

 Cilantro or Coriandrum sativum is an annual herb native from Southern Europe and Northern Africa to Southwestern Asia.
 It is also called coriander and Chinese parsley.
 This is a member of the Apiaceae family of plants and is related to carrots, parsley, and celery.

 This soft plant can grow up 6 to 10 inches tall and can spread anywhere between 4 inches and 10 inches depending on the variety you have.

-It has variably-shaped leaves with those at the base being broadly lobed while those located higher up the plant are slender and feathered.
+It has variably-shaped green leaves with those at the base being broadly lobed while those located higher up the plant are slender and feathered.
 It has small white or pale pink flowers and globular fruits (<— Coriander).

 You may also like: Rosemary: Propagating, Growing, Harvesting, & Uses

 These herbs are relatively quick to mature.
 You can start picking the flat leaves of the plant within 50 to 55 days of starting seed.
 If you want to harvest the Coriander seeds it produces after flowering, you might have to wait up to 100 days since it typically bolts to make seed heads when the days start to lengthen and the temperatures rise in the summer.

 One of the most unique things about cilantro is the flavor of the leaves and that different people may perceive the taste of its leaves differently.
 Some people enjoy it’s refreshing, lemony, or lime-like flavor while others don’t quite agree with its pungent and soapy taste and smell.

 My Mother tastes it as soap, yet I nor any of my kids or hubby taste it that way.
 Except I told the oldest son and now he’s upset cause he thinks it tastes like soap – the power of suggestion is incredible! lol